 To switch to the other keyboard, click the Input menu on the right side of the menu bar, then choose a keyboard.

 If you switch to a language written in a direction different from the current language, the insertion point moves to the side of the slide used by the new language.
 For example, if you switch the input source from English to Hebrew, the insertion point moves to the right side of the slide.

-Format a presentation for a different language
+Create a presentation with the formatting of a different language

 When you create a new presentation, you can automatically format numbers, dates, times, and currency in tables and charts using the formatting conventions of a specific language and region.
 You might want to do this if you plan to share the presentation with someone in another region.